Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/international-shared-support/essay.md

 - identify appropriate institutional contacts in key countries
 - request letters of support for proposals or stewardship conversations
 - pilot country-level coordination through trusted local contacts
-- map which translation, access, platform, and research needs are most urgent
+- map which translation, access, platform, and research needs are highest priority
-- connect each support request to a clear program lane
+- connect each stewardship request to a clear program area

 These actions keep the model practical.

-The goal is not to create a large organization before the support structure exists.
+The goal is not to create a large organization before the stewardship structure exists.

-The goal is to make existing international value visible enough that support, research, and stewardship can grow responsibly.
+The goal is to make existing international value visible enough that stewardship, research, and coordination can grow responsibly.

 ## Relationship To Country Ambassadors

-Country ambassadors are one possible mechanism inside this broader support model.
+Country ambassadors are one possible mechanism inside this broader stewardship model.

 They should be understood as local relationship and coordination roles, not as formal institutional representatives or financial intermediaries.

-The ambassador model belongs after the shared-support model because it answers a practical question:
+The ambassador model belongs after the shared-stewardship model because it answers a practical question:

 > who can help local relationships become legible, respectful, and useful?